Sitiel/Mythos/README.md

 ## List of packages used

-We are using quit a lot of different package to make possible some feature in the game in a month.
+We have used several different packages in order to enable some game features within a month.
 *  "AQUAS" (For water reflection)
 * "craft" (Icon in the game)
 * "HEROIC FANTASY CREATURES FULL PACK" (For mythological creatures)
 * "low poly medieval buildings" (Some buildings are matching with greek one)
 * "Polylised - Medieval Desert City" (For the walls)
 * "Realistic Forest Pack" (For the environment : trees, grass, skybox and rocks)
-* "RPG Character Animation Pack" (For humans animations)
+* "RPG Character Animation Pack" (For human animations)
 * "Spartan_Warrior" (UMA greek clothes)
 * "Ultimate Game Music Collection" (For the music in the game)
 * "Ultimate Game Tools" (For building destruction)